The Best Natural Rugs (Guide To Natural Fibre Rugs)

 SEAGRASS rug cons

-Because of the waxy coating seagrass only come in it’s natural colour.
+Because of the waxy coating, seagrass only comes in its natural colour.
 As seagrass rugs can’t be dyed.
-However this can be seen as a benefit to some.
+However, this can be seen as a benefit to some.
 Especially for those who have allergies.

 Coir Rugs